raspberrychris/cutemosesbaskets/content/_index.md

 canonicalUrl: “/"
 ---

 Welcome to [Cutemosesbaskets.com](https://Cutemosesbaskets.com) the top place for soon-to-be parents to find your baby a **moses basket**! **Cute Moses Baskets** is an independent expert UK based buying guide to find the best moses baskets for your newborn child.
-We have reviewed some of the top moses baskets for your newborn baby.
+We have reviewed some of the **best moses baskets** and bedding for your newborn baby.

 ## Considering buying a Moses Basket?
 Read our buying guide to choose the perfect moses basket for your little one.

+A traditional **Moses basket** makes it easy to keep your new born baby by your side.
+Moses Baskets are often wicker baskets that have handles that you can take your baby with you on a quick errand.
+Most of our products come with rocking stands to gently soothe your baby to sleep.
+There's also the option to buy a special stand that can accommodate any size of Moses basket.
+These separate stands are useful if you travel often with the baby.
+You can keep the matching Moses basket stand in the nursery and put the more portable spare in the boot of your car.

 ![moses-basket-baby](<https://images.unsplash.com/photo-1601168313753-6797eabb6550?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1350&q=80>)